-When you link your YouTube account and Allow Updates, what this does is it allows Crowdscriber and YouTube to talk.
-We can now grab the YouTube generated auto-captions if you enable them within YouTube.
-Then anyone transcribing a chunk, can choose whether or not they would like to start with the auto-captions or not.
+When you link your YouTube account and Allow Updates, it allows Crowdscriber and YouTube to talk.
+We can now grab the YouTube generated auto-captions if they're enabled within YouTube.
+Then anyone transcribing a chunk can choose whether or not they would like to start with the auto-captions.

-Linking your YouTube account, gives you a couple of advantages.
-One, it allows you to publish completed subtitles directly to YouTube with the click of a button.
+Linking your YouTube account gives you a few advantages.
+First, it allows you to publish completed subtitles directly to YouTube with the click of a button.

 Generating Your Link

 This is where the transcription process starts.
 Generating a link is super easy.
 Let's first talk about where to select your videos or MP3s from and some important things to do before you generate your link.